reedhhw/bridgefy-ios-developer-1/README.md

     transmitter.backgroundModeEnabled = true
 ```

-In order to enable, background mode, you will need to add the`UIBackgroundModes`key to your `Info.plist` file and set the keys value to an array containing one of the strings `bluetooth-peripheral` and `bluetooth-central`.
-If these keys are not added, the framework will launch an error.
+In order to enable background mode, you will need to add the`UIBackgroundModes`key to your `Info.plist` file and set the keys value to an array containing one of the strings `bluetooth-peripheral` and `bluetooth-central`.
+If these keys aren't added, the framework will launch an error.

 ---